 Digital frames allow people to rotate through photographs — many of them, in fact.
-And today, with social distancing needed for families and friends, being able to see the people we love is even more important than ever.
-Aura is a brand of digital frames that not only stores digital images you upload yourself, but allows others to send photographs to the device as well, from wherever they may be.
+And today, with social distancing needed for families and friends, seeing the people we love is even more important than ever.
+Aura is a brand of digital frames that stores digital images you upload yourself and allows others to send photographs to the device from wherever they may be.

-We had a chance to try the Aura Carver frame, to test how easy it is to upload, share and display images in a smart home.
+We tried the Aura Carver frame to test how easy it is to upload, share, and display images in a smart home.

 The Aura Carver digital frame has a sturdy, architectural backGearBrain

-You can easily invite family members, and also opt in for notifications such as someone in your family network liking an image that's been uploaded, or new photos are now available to be added.
+You can easily invite family members and also opt in for notifications, such as someone in your family network, like an image that's been uploaded or new photos that are now available to be added.

-Understand, however, that in order for the device to work you must — we emphasize, must — give Aura to your entire photo library.
+Understand, however, that for the device to work, you must — we emphasize must — give Aura to your entire photo library.
 If you refuse to do that, Aura can't be set up, and the company specifies this in the manual.
 Again — Every photo.
-In order to revoke permission you need to contact Aura's Customer Care center.
+In order to revoke permission you need to contact Aura's Customer Care Center.
 If you're using Smart Suggestions Aura actually looks at the images, choosing those that are visually optimal for your frame.
-By turning that off, you're giving access only to meta data from the images you've uploaded to your frame, which can mean the location where the image was taken, and the time.
+By turning that off, you're giving access only to metadata from the images you've uploaded to your frame, which can mean the location where the image was taken and the time.